Social media is always tricky - but it’s even more challenging for the real estate business.

 97% of marketers say video has helped increase user understanding of their product or service, 76% say it’s increased sales, and 76% experienced more support queries after using video in their strategy.

-But while you might already know how to record, upload and promote basic video content on social media, you’ll need to adapt—and test new video formats—if you want to make your content a success.
+But while you might already know how to record, upload and promote video content on social media, you'll need to adapt and test new video formats if you want to make your content a success.

-- A Facebook Live video at one of their open house events.
+- A Facebook Live video at one of their open house events (this format works exceptionally well in social media online communities).

-- A Snapchat Story which encourages their followers to take part in a property Q&A.
+- A Snapchat Story which encourages its followers to take part in a property Q&A.

-- A YouTube video which explains the step-by-step process of buying a house.
+- A YouTube video that explains the step-by-step process of buying a house.

 - A 360 post to give their audience a full, 360-view of the property.

+While you can use short-form videos to promote behind the scenes, get closer to your audience or tease them, you can use YouTube to show them more details.
 Just take a look at this property tour by luxury real estate developers, The Hudson.
-They’ve uploaded their tour to YouTube, allowing them to build a community on the second largest search engine in the world, while also promoting their development:
+They've uploaded their tour to YouTube, allowing them to build a community on the second largest search engine in the world while also promoting their development:

-(Warning: While this YouTube promotion technique can work, be wary that many social media algorithms favor native content.
+(Warning: While this YouTube promotion technique can work, be wary that many social media algorithms favour native content.
 Try a combination of external and native video to see if this affects your reach.)

 Real estate expert, Zac McHardy, also used this live video tactic to promote his company—this time, in the form of a Q&A: